-This page, added in 2020, reprints writings about the pandemic that touch on the climate crisis and the future of our species and, in particular, U.S. government and society.
-These selections, by a NY Times columnist and critic of Silicon Valley, an acclaimed author of “speculative fiction,” a journalist recalling Europe’s WWII descent into barbarism as he battles the coronavirus, an acclaimed author of “speculative fiction,” and an attorney specializing in energy projects, are evocative, wide-ranging and affirming.
+This page reprints writings about the pandemic that touch on the climate crisis and the future of our species.
+These selections, by a Pulitzer-Price winning novelist, a leading editor and public intellectual, a journalist recalling Europe’s WWII descent into barbarism as he battles the coronavirus, an acclaimed author of “speculative fiction,” and an attorney specializing in energy projects, are evocative, wide-ranging and affirming.
 The set closes with a long but invigorating post on the eve of Pres.
 Biden’s inauguration by a leading climate journalist who declares, “The war on climate denial has been won.
 And that’s not the only good news.”

 * * * * * * * * * * * * * * * * *